William Contreras Preview, Player Props: Brewers vs. Cubs

 William Contreras At The Plate

-- Contreras has 154 hits to go with a slugging percentage of .459, both of which rank first among Milwaukee hitters this season.
+- Contreras has 156 hits to go with a slugging percentage of .459, both of which are tops among Milwaukee hitters this season.

-- Among the qualified batters in MLB play, he ranks 13th in batting average, 19th in on-base percentage, and 54th in slugging.
+- Among the qualified hitters in MLB play, he ranks 13th in batting average, 17th in on-base percentage, and 53rd in slugging.

-- Contreras is batting .350 during his last games and is riding a 16-game hitting streak.
+- Contreras will look to extend his 17-game hitting streak.
+He's batting .350 over the course of his last outings.

-- Contreras has driven home a run in 53 games this season (38.1%), including more than one RBI in 13.7% of his games and producing three or more of his team's runs on six occasions..
+- Contreras has driven in a run in 53 games this year (37.9%), including 19 games with more than one RBI (13.6%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.